KEisenhart/Course3/README.md

 ##The 8 Required Input Files

 ###Test and Training measurements while on the Samsung phone:
-    1. X_train.txt: The Training set of measuresments - 561 individual readings.
+    1. X_train.txt: The Training set of measurements - 561 individual readings.
-    2. X_test.txt: The Test set of measuresments - 561 individual readings.
+    2. X_test.txt: The Test set of measurements - 561 individual readings.
     3. features.txt: The names of the 561 variables in both X_train and Y_test files.
 ###Test and Training activities while on the phone that were measured:
     4. y_train.txt: The training activities associated with each of the 561 readings.
     5. y_test.txt: The test activities associated with each of the 561 readings.
-    6. activity_labels.txt: The english description of the 6 activities the subjects performed.
+    6. activity_labels.txt: The English description of the 6 activities the subjects performed.
 ###Subjects who performed the Test and Training activities:
     7. subject_test.txt: The subjects who performed the test activities.
     8. subject_train.txt: The subjects who performed the training activities.